It's Not What You Do, But That You Do

 Pastel Paints Possibilities Almost Endless

 Pastel paints are really fun to use, with their vibrant colors and layering possibilities.
-This post is designed to share some pastel painting techniques for beginners with you, to help you get started.
+This post is designed to share some pastel painting techniques for beginners with you, to help you get started on how to grow creatively with painting with pastels.
 I am going to focus on soft and hard pastels, not oil pastels in this post.

 Are you ready to give them a try?
 First you can buy soft pastels that are very inexpensive and others that cost a lot of money.